manassaloi/manassaloi.github.io/_posts/2016-05-06-making-manager-julie.markdown

 ---
 layout: post
-title:  "The Making of a Manager: What to Do When Everyone Looks to You - Julie Zhuo"
+title:  "The Making of a Manager - Julie Zhuo"
 tags: booksummaries
 categories: booksummaries